Helsinki harbour, Finland

 Road travel

-If you are planning to drive in Finland, see information on driving abroad and read the RAC Finland guide.
+If you are planning to drive in Finland, see information on driving abroad and check the rules of the road in the RAC’s Finland guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 Drink-driving laws

-Drink-driving is a serious offence in Finland, and you could be imprisoned if found guilty.
+Drink-driving is a serious offence in Finland, and you could get a prison sentence if found guilty.
 The drink-drive limit in Finland is significantly lower than the limit in England.

 Arctic travel